-Key Audit Matter

-Valuation of long-term assets
+Key Audit Matter How it was addressed Valuation of long-term assets

-We refer to Note 4 of the separate financial statement and Note 4 of the consolidated financial statements.
+We refer to Note 4 of the separate financial statements We performed the following audit procedures: and Note 4 of the consolidated financial statements.

 The Company's/Group's revenues come from the transportation of natural gas.
-In 2023, revenues an significantly impacted by the loss of a major custome resulting in a significant reduction in transit revenue Revenues are mainly generated from domestic natura gas transportation within the Czech Republic.
-NET4GA Holdings, s.r.o. owns 100% of the Company.
-O 11 December 2023, ČEPS, a.s., whose sole shareholder the state, acquired a 100% stake in NET4GA Holdings s.r.o.
+In 2023, revenues are significantly impacted by the loss of a major customer, resulting in a significant reduction in transit revenues.
+Revenues are mainly generated from domestic natural Holdings, s.r.o. owns 100% of the Company.
+On 11 December 2023, ČEPS, a.s., whose sole shareholder is

-The loss of a major customer and a reduction in trans revenues in 2023 indicate a potential impairmer of assets, which we consider to be a key audit matter.
+The loss of a major customer and a reduction in transit revenues in 2023 indicate a potential impairment of assets, which we consider to be a key audit matter.

-• The other information describing the facts that are also presented in the separate and consolidated financial statements is, in all material respects, consistent with the separate and consolidated financial statements; and nts We performed the following audit procedures: om are er, es. ral Interviews with management and those charged with governance, which focused on the Company's/Group's future plans, their assessment of the current and future gas supply market situation, expectations and alternatives, and the impact on future operations and results of operations; AS • Assessment of the design and implementation On of control procedures in connection with the potential r is risk of impairment of long-term assets; AS Using Deloitte's in-house specialists, we assessed the appropriateness of the methodology, including the key assumptions of the analysis presented by sit the Company's/Group's management and the analysis ent prepared by an external reputable firm for the purpose of assessing the value of fixed assets; Mathematical recalculation of the above analyses; Assessment of whether the constant and consolidated
+- Interviews with management and those charged with governance, which focused on the Company's/Group's future plans, their assessment of the current and future gas supply market situation, expectations and alternatives, and the impact on future operations and results of operations; - gas transportation within the Czech Republic.
+NET4GAS Assessment of the design and implementation of control procedures in connection with the potential risk of impairment of long-term assets; - the state, acquired a 100% stake in NET4GAS Using Deloitte's in-house specialists, we assessed the appropriateness of the methodology, including the key assumptions of the analysis presented by the Company's/Group's management and the analysis prepared by an external reputable firm for the purpose of assessing the value of fixed assets; - Mathematical recalculation of the above analyses; - · Assessment of whether the separate and consolidated financial statements include the prescribed disclosures relating to the risk of impairment of the Company's/Group's non-current assets in accordance with IFRS accounting standards as adopted by the European Union.